yanakc/syllabus-site-lucretia/README.md

 ## Disegno

-According to Vasari, disegno is “the foundation" ("II fondamento") of the arts of sculpture and painting.
+According to Vasari, disegno is “the foundation” (“II fondamento”) of the arts of sculpture and painting.

 _“A pen drawing is totally devoid of color, the image being defined only by line.
 According to ancient and Renaissance thinking, color is inherently feminine and therefore inferior; line, equated with disegno, is on the contrary innately masculine and therefore superior.
 Line alone may define a thing - as lines define suicidal Lucretia in Lotto's drawing; color may embellish or enrich an image but color by itself is meaningless.
 The fundamental issue is this: color is feminine and line or disegno masculine.”*_